EmotiBit/EmotiBit_Docs/Working_with_emotibit_data.md

 - [**EmotiBit DataParser**](#Next-Steps-Converting-Raw-Data): It is hard to parse and make intuitive sense of the raw data collected by the EmotiBit.
 We have therefore created a parser, which goes through the raw data and creates data files that are easy to read and interpret by humans or other visualization software.
 - [**Data Visualization**](#Next-Steps-Visualize-Recorded-Data): Being able to visualize data helps in making intuitive sense of the data collected.
 We suggest some tools which we have found to be very useful in analyzing data and also introduce a tool we have created in python to visualize all data streams on one screen.

-## Real-Time Streaming
+# EmotiBit Oscilloscope
-The ability to stream data in real-time from the EmotiBit to a computer is incredible.
-The EmotiBit Oscilloscope offers this capability along with an array of other functionalities.
+EmotiBit Oscilloscope offers the ability to stream data in real-time from EmotiBit to your computer along with an array of other features.

-### Grab the EmotiBit oscilloscope
-- If you have not already, grab the [latest release of EmotiBit Oscilloscope](https://github.com/EmotiBit/ofxEmotiBit/releases/latest)
-You can follow the installation instruction on the [getting started](./Getting_Started.md/#Installing-EmotiBit-Software) page.
+## Opening EmotiBit Oscillosocpe
+Follow this guide to open EmotiBit Oscillosopce.

-### EmotiBit Oscilloscope user guide
+## Using EmotiBit Oscilloscope
-- The Oscilloscope offers the following functionalities:
+- The Oscilloscope offers the following features:
 ![][EmotiBit-Oscilloscope]

 [ToDo:Update the Gif above to represent the new oscilloscope]